 There will be no additional charges for a LOA.
-If the student fails to return from a leave of absence (LOA) on the documented return date, the student will be terminated from the school as of the date the student began the LOA or extending he LOA, the student will be terminated from the school as of the date the student began the LOA, or contact the School Financial Aid Leader on the documented return date or take unapproved LOA, the student will be terminated from school as of that date the student began the LOA.
+If the student fails to return from a leave of absence (LOA) on the documented return date, the student will be terminated from the school as of the date the student began the LOA or extending he LOA, the student will be terminated from the school as of the date the student began the LOA, or contact the School Financial Aid Leader on the documented return date or take unapproved LOA, the student will be terminated from the LOA.
 The termination date for the purpose of calculating a refund is always the student's last day of attendance.
 The student may not take an unapproved LOA.